improving-minnesota/angular-midwestjs-workshop/labs/lab-05-directives.md

 ###### Write the directive

 - Open **client/src/directives/timesheet.js**
-- Notice that your teammates have already created the module for you.
-Aren't they awesome?
 - Our directive's requirements are:
   - The directive will replace the DOM elements that call it.
   - We need an isolate scope with the following properties.